nirakarneo/nirakarneo.github.io/quotes/index.md

 > ego cogito, ergo sum [*René Descartes*, [wiki](https://en.wikipedia.org/wiki/Cogito_ergo_sum#Principles_of_Philosophy)]

 > Suppose we loosely define a religion as any discipline whose foundations rest on an element of faith, irrespective of any element of reason which may be present.
 Quantum mechanics for example would be a religion under this definition.
-But mathematics would hold the unique position of being the only branch of theology possessing a rigorous demonstration of the fact that it should be so classified. [*F. De Sua* cited in H. Eves's *Mathematical Circles*]
+But mathematics would hold the unique position of being the only branch of theology possessing a rigorous demonstration of the fact that it should be so classified. [*F. De Sua*, cited in H. Eves's *Mathematical Circles*]